The crossing to Corsica: this is the first thing to decide. But it is not always easy.

 - For the best fares, we advise you to book your tickets well in advance – use our preferred comparator

 - The price of ferries depends on the demand – so weekends in summer have the most expensive prices.
 With a little flexibility, you can find better prices.

 - An overnight trip can save you a night in a hotel.
 It is to be calculated…

-- Prepare a bag with everything you need on board because you cannot return to your car during the crossing.
+- Pack a bag with everything you need on board, as you can’t return to your car during the crossing.